lulzbot3d/pyArcusLE/README.md

 Java
 ====
-There is a Java port of libArcus, which can be found [here](https://github.com/Ocarthon/libArcus-Java).
+There is a Java port of pyArcus, which can be found [here](https://github.com/Ocarthon/pyArcus-Java).